 Both heredity and environment are important in producing difference among individual animals.
 In some instances, there are specific hereditary and environmental influences that may produce variability which is not directly attributable to either but which is a result of their joint action or interaction.
 The majority of characters of interest in animal breeding are continuously varying in the sense that individuals cannot be readily classified into distinct classes.
 Continuously varying characters are quantitative characters or metric characters.
 Milk production, fleece weight, body weight and the various linear measurement traits are examples of continuously varying characters.
-Continuously varying characters are called quantitative characters or metric characters.
 The measurement of the variation in a trait or character is called variance, which can be divided into different components.